krispy-kenay/Project3-CUDA-Path-Tracer/README.md

 #### Performance

-For the intermediate cornell box test scene, the diffuse BSDF adds roughly 7.5% overhead compared to the baseline "fake" shader (12.7 ms/frame vs 13.6 ms/frame).
+For the simple cornell box scene above, the diffuse BSDF adds roughly 7.5% overhead compared to the baseline "fake" shader (12.7 ms/frame vs 13.6 ms/frame).
 The fake shader emulates rasterizer style shading that terminates rays immediately after the first hit.
 The diffuse BSDF overhead comes from hemisphere sampling, constructing the local coordinate frame, evaluating the BSDF PDF, and continuing the path through multiple bounces.
 The cost is reasonable, given that the diffuse shader implements actual light transport while the fake shader just approximates surface appearance in a single pass.